-4.1.3 Income of each separate eligibility group (if applicable):

-4.1.3.1-PC 0% of the FPL (and not eligible for Medicaid) through of the FPL (SHO #02-004, issued November 12, 2002)

-- 4.1.4 Resources of each separate eligibility group (including any standards relating to spend downs and disposition of resources): - 4.1.5 Residency (so long as residency requirement is not based on length of time in state): - 4.1.6 Disability Status (so long as any standard relating to disability status does not restrict eligibility): - 4.1.7 Access to or coverage under other health coverage:

-4.1.8 Duration of eligibility, not to exceed 12 months:

-4.1.9 Other Standards- Identify and describe other standards for or affecting eligibility, including those standards in 457.310 and 457.320 that are not addressed above.
-For instance:

-- Guidance:States may only require the SSN of the child who is applying for coverage.If SSNs are required and the State covers unborn children, indicate that the unborn children are exempt from providing a SSN.
-Other standards include but are not limited to presumptive eligibility and deemed newborns. - 4.1.9.1 States should specify whether Social Security Numbers (SSN) are required. - Guidance: States should describe their continuous eligibility process and populations that can be continuously eligible. - 4.1.9.2 Continuous eligibility - 4.1-PW Pregnant Women Option (section 2112)- The State includes eligibility for one or more populations of targeted low-income pregnant women under the plan.
-Describe the population of pregnant women that the State proposes to cover in this section.
-Include all eligibility criteria, such as those described in the above categories (for instance, income and resources) that will be applied to this population.
-Use the same reference number system for those criteria (for example, 4.1.1-P for a geographic restriction).
-Please remember to update sections 8.1.1-PW, 8.1.2-PW, and 9.10 when electing this option. - Guidance:States have the option to cover groups of "lawfully residing" children and/or pregnant women.
+4.1.3 Income of each separate eligibility group (if applicable): 4.1.4 Resources] 0% of the FPL (and not eligible for Medicaid) through of the FPL (SHO #02-004, issued November 12, 2002) of each separate eligibility group (including any standards spend downs and disposition of resources): 4.1.5 Residency in state): (so long as residency requirement is not based on length of time Status (so long as any standard relating to disability status does t eligibility): 4.1.7 ☐ Access to or coverage under other health coverage: 4.1.8 Duration of of eligibility, not to exceed 12 months: eligibility ndards- Identify and describe other standards for or affecting, including those standards in 457.310 and 457.320 that are not above.
+For instance: If SSNs unborn nay only require the SSN of the child who is applying for coverage are required and the State covers unborn children, indicate that the children are exempt from providing a SSN.
+Other standards but are not limited to presumptive eligibility and deemed as.
+States should specify whether Social Security Numbers (SSN) are required. nould describe their continuous eligibility process and populations be continuously eligible.
+4.1.9.2 Continuous eligibility populations of targeted population of pregnant eligibility criteria, such and resources) that will system for those criteri tion (section 2112)- The State includes eligibility for one or more low-income pregnant women under the plan.
+Describe the women that the State proposes to cover in this section.
+Include all as those described in the above categories (for instance, income be applied to this population.
+Use the same reference number a (for example, 4.1.1-P for a geographic restriction).
+Please ections 8.1.1-PW, 8.1.2-PW, and 9.10 when electing this option.

+States have the option to cover groups of "lawfully residing" children and/or pregnant women.
 States may elect to cover (1) "lawfully residing" children described at section 2107(e)(1)(J) of the Act; (2) "lawfully residing" pregnant women described at section 2107(e)(1)(J) of the Act; or (3) both.
 A state electing to cover children and/or pregnant women who are considered lawfully residing in the U.S. must offer coverage to all such individuals who meet the definition of lawfully residing and may not cover a subgroup or only certain groups.
 In addition, states may not cover these new groups only in CHIP but must also extend the coverage option to Medicaid.
 States will need to update their budget to reflect the additional costs for coverage of these children.
 If a State has been covering these children with State only funds, it is helpful to indicate that, so CMS understands the basis for the enrollment estimates and the projected cost of providing coverage.
-Please remember to update section 9.10 when electing this option. - 4.1- LR Lawfully Residing Option (Sections 2107(e)(1)(J) and 1903(v)(4)(A); (CHIPRA # 17, SHO # 10-006 issued July 1, 2010) Check if the State is electing the option under section 214 of the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) regarding lawfully residing to provide coverage to the following otherwise eligible pregnant women and children as specified below who are lawfully residing in the United
+Please remember to update section 9.10 when electing this option.